MK8J/semiconductorDefects/README.md

 easy for a human and computer to read!
 An example is found in W\_s\_s.srh:

+    okuyama1979:
-okuyama1979: title: Photoionization cross-sections and energy levels of gold, iron, platinum, silver, and titanium in silicon DOI:
+      title: Photoionization cross-sections and energy levels of gold, iron, platinum, silver, and titanium in silicon
+      DOI: 10.1007/BF02652402
-10.1007/BF02652402 comments: data extracted from figure 2 and manually fit.
+      comments: A_e was extracted from figure 2 and manually fit.
 The change in refractive index was not determined.
 Between 0.77 and 0.8eV in Fig. 2 there is scatter from the Lucovsky line but this may be caused by a change from a germanium to a silicon filter in this range.
-Defect concentration determined with CV(T). measurement\_technique:
+Defect concentration determined with CV(T).
+      measurement_technique: Bo-EQE
+      temperature: 77.15
+      Fit:
+        form: one
-Bo-EQE temperature: 77.15 Fit: form: Lucovsky A\_e: 7.27e-16 \# units of cm
+        A_e: 7.27e-16 # units of cm
-power1: 3/2 \# unitless Ed: 0.77 \# units of eV power2: 3
+        power1: 3/2 # unitless
+        Ed: 0.77 # units of eV
+        power2: 3

 The initial value Graff1995\_1, is the author year notation commonly used for publications.
 The \_1 indicates that in the same publication